Somalia Risk Report

 Threat level: High

 The current travel advice for Somalia is to avoid all travel to this country at any cost.
 Not only is the level of serious crime in Somalia substantially high but terrorist groups such as Al Shabab, operate in many parts of Somalia above any law or jurisdiction.
-It is advised that if you in a foreign national in Somalia to leave straight away, as there is a high risk of kidnappings and there have also been many cases of executions in recent years.
+It is advised that foreign nationals leave do not travel to Somalia due to a high risk of kidnappings.
+There have also been many cases of executions of foreign nationals in recent years.

 There is also a high threat of piracy in the Gulf of Aden.
 Piracy is one of Somalia’s major issues.
 All sailing yachts under their own passage or any other private vessels should remain out of the areas of the Indian Ocean and Arabian Sea that surround Somalia, as attacks are highly likely.